unChaz/sci-fi-5e/srd/mechanics/feats.md

 You have advantage on saving throws against tek skills cast by creatures within 5 feet of you.

 #### MAGIC INITIATE
-Choose a class: bard, cleric, druid, sorcerer, warlock, or wizard.
+Choose a class: evangelist, priest, morph, scion, cybernetic, or arcanist.
 You learn two cantrips of your choice from that class’s tek skill list.

 In addition, choose one 1st-level tek skill from that same list.
 You learn that tek skill and can cast it at its lowest level.
 Once you cast it, you must finish a long rest before you can cast it again.

-Your tek skillcasting ability for these tek skills depends on the class you chose: Charisma for bard, sorcerer, or warlock; Wisdom for cleric or druid: or Intelligence for wizard.
+Your tek skillcasting ability for these tek skills depends on the class you chose: Charisma for evangelist, scion, or cybernetic; Wisdom for priest or morph: or Intelligence for arcanist.

 \page

 #### MARTIAL ADEPT
 You have martial training that allows you to perform special combat maneuvers.
 You gain the following benefits:
-- You learn two maneuvers of your choice from among those available to the Battle Master archetype in the fighter class.
+- You learn two maneuvers of your choice from among those available to the Battle Master archetype in the soldier class.
 If a maneuver you use requires your target to make a saving throw to resist the maneuver’s effects, the saving throw DC equals 8 + your proficiency bonus + your Physique or Dexterity modifier (your choice).
 - If you already have superiority dice, you gain one m ore; otherwise, you have one superiority die, which is a d6.
 This die is used to fuel your maneuvers.
 A superiority die is expended when you use it.
 You regain your expended superiority dice when you finish a short or long rest.

 #### MEDIUM ARMOR MASTER